Medical Reviewer

 Tramadol Withdrawal Timeline

-• Early withdrawal (6-12 hours): Symptoms of tramadol withdrawal often commence within 6 to 12 hours after the last dose.
+• Early withdrawal (12 to 24 hours): Symptoms of tramadol withdrawal often commence within 12 to 24 hours after the last dose.
 Early withdrawal symptoms may include mild anxiety, muscle aches, sweating, yawning, and cravings for opioids.

 • Peak withdrawal (1-3 days): The peak of tramadol withdrawal symptoms usually occurs within the first one to three days.
 During this period, individuals may experience intensified symptoms such as nausea, vomiting, diarrhea, abdominal cramps, dilated pupils, insomnia, restlessness, irritability, and heightened cravings for opioids.

-• Subacute withdrawal (1 week): Following the initial peak, withdrawal symptoms gradually begin to diminish over the course of the first week.
+• Subacute withdrawal (1 week): Following the initial peak, withdrawal symptoms gradually diminish over the first week.
 However, some individuals may continue to experience lingering symptoms such as fatigue, mood swings, anxiety, and depression.

 Post Acute Withdrawal Syndrome for Tramadol